 Seriously, who decided sloppy joes are just for kids?
 It’s honestly one of my favorite meals to eat.
 A sandwich stuffed with ground beef sautéed with pepper and onions, simmered in a hearty, savory, and thick homemade tomato sauce?
 Sign me up!

 As an added bonus, this homemade healthy sloppy joes recipe is so easy to make!
 It’s a one-pan dish you can double or triple for a crowd or meal prep, and it stores well in the freezer.
 Serve as sandwiches on hamburger buns, over rice, or stuff in sweet potatoes!

 Sloppy Joes are so incredibly delicious and savory.
 People typically make them with canned sauce or homemade with Worcestershire sauce and added sugar.
 This is a healthier sloppy joe recipe because it’s:

 - Made with whole ingredients: The main ingredients are grass fed beef, green pepper, onions, tomato sauce, unsweetened ketchup, and it’s sweetened with a little maple syrup.
 Because the ingredients are simple, these can easily be made paleo when served over sweet potatoes!

 - Gluten free: There are no additives or thickeners in this recipe.
 All you need is apple cider vinegar and spices!

 - Naturally sweetened: The only sweetener used is a little pure maple syrup!

-There are just a few simple ingredients you’ll need to make these healthy sloppy joes.
-The ingredients are fresh and super flavorful.
-Here’s what you’ll need:
+There are just a few simple ingredients you’ll need to make this recipe.
+Here are some notes on the ingredients:

 - Olive oil